iahsanujunda/sudoku-solver/README.md

 ![depth-first](https://upload.wikimedia.org/wikipedia/commons/7/7f/Depth-First-Search.gif)

 [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) is an algorithm to traverse a tree.
-In our case, the tree represents the option that occur when our sudoku puzzle can have two or more valid solution.
-Using depth-first, we pick one 'branch' of the tree that has minimum number of possible digit, then it will always prioritize traversing a branch until the end, or until a constraint error occured, before switching to another branch with second least possible digit.
+In our case, the tree represents the possible solutions to solve our sudoku puzzle.
+Using depth-first, we pick one 'branch' of the tree that has minimum number of steps, it will traverse this branch until it met the solution.
+If instead, the edge of the branch is met with constraint error, the agent will switch to branch second least possible steps.
 The agent will stop on finding the first 'edge' with a solution.

 ## Visualization

-**Note:** The `pygame` library is required to run visualization -- we have include it with the `sudoku` environment, however, the `pygame` module can be troublesome to install and configure, and it is not reliable across all operating systems or versions.
+**Note:** The `pygame` library is required to run visualization -- we have include it with the `sudoku` environment, however, the `pygame` module can be troublesome to install and configure, and it is not reliable across all operating systems and versions.
 Please refer to the pygame documentation [here](http://www.pygame.org/download.shtml) to troubleshoot pygame.

-Running `python solver.py` will automatically attempt to visualize our solution.
+When all requirement of pygame is met, running `python solver.py` will automatically attempt to visualize our solution.
+Otherwise, the agent will run without visualization.